conmeehan/conmeehan.github.io/PathogenDataCourse/PlasmodiumGenomics.md

 ## Worksheets
-* The malaria-profile tool outlined in this worksheet is still under active development and is in early stages of use.
+* The malaria-profiler tool outlined in this worksheet is still under active development and is in early stages of use.
 Please do not use this tool yet for reliable analyses
 * This tool works best when it has an extensive library of drug resistance and population structure markers.
 If you know of one not in the [associated database](https://github.com/jodyphelan/malaria-db) please contact the developer

 ### [Detecting *Plasmodium* drug resistance from genomic data using malaria-profiler](https://conmeehan.github.io/PathogenDataCourse/Worksheets/MalariaProfiler)